 - Choo chee fisherman: the waiter told us before ordering that the dish “wasn’t very popular” haha, but I found the veggie fish quite tasty.

 The last three dishes are more “specialty” items, and do cost around $20, but they easily feed two people.
 I also used to love their bubble tea (the strawberry was so good!), but the tapioca pearls can be really hard sometimes.
 It’s up to you if you want to take that risk.

 Also keep in mind that the waitstaff may not speak very much English, and that service can be slow.
 I still love this place, but please keep your expectations realistic.

 Type of food: Asian fusion

 Grasshopper almost unseated My Thai as my favorite vegan restaurant in Boston, but the truth is that the flavors aren’t really similar enough to be compared.
 Grasshopper is another Asian fusion restaurant, offering large portions and affordable prices.
-The lunch specials are an incredible deal, as you get get a full meal for $8 before tax and tip.
+The lunch specials are an incredible deal.

 I especially like the Sizzling Platter, full of various veggie “meats” and “seafood,” and the Lemongrass Seitan.
 I didn’t love the vermicelli as much, since it was plain, and came with sauce and veggies on the side.